Thursday, July 18, 2019

 Bird Dogs: Kathy Byrnes, Ed Fallon

-At a cafe, we questioned Andrew Yang on climate change.
+Ed and Kathy questioned Yang on climate change.
 Indicative of the disconnect that many politicians and candidates exhibit, Yang spoke forcefully about climate change, calling it “existential threat 1A.”
 Good, but then he went on to propose solutions that were, to put it mildly, off the wall.

 Yang offers three specific proposals to address climate change:

 1. Give every American $1,000 per month, which would move poor people beyond “a mindset of scarcity.”
 The poor would then begin to care about climate change and the future.
 Kathy and Ed found this idea embarrassingly out of touch and, well, demeaning.

 2. Pack dirt around glaciers to slow the rate of melt.
 For real.
 He said that.